Public housing in Singapore: Homelessness in Singapore

 Despite existing HDB policies to ensure affordable housing for all Singaporeans, Tan and Forbes-Mewett's report in 2017 highlighted the government's reluctance to acknowledge the issue of homelessness.
-The report mentioned that the government avoided addressing the growing visibility of older individuals sleeping rough, opting instead to release statistics on the number of homeless people it had provided assistance to, along with explanations for the causes of their homelessness.
+The report mentioned that the government avoided addressing the growing visibility of older individuals sleeping on the streets, opting instead to release statistics on the number of homeless people it had provided assistance to, along with explanations for the causes of their homelessness.
 It was only in 2019 that the first nationwide study on homelessness in Singapore was launched, which revealed that approximately 1,115 individuals were sleeping on the streets.
 In December 2021, the HDB introduced the Joint Singles Scheme Operator-Run Pilot, placing social service agencies in charge of managing the flats under this initiative.
 These agencies are responsible for matching single tenants with suitable flatmates, mediating conflicts that may arise between them, and facilitating transfers to other public rental flats when needed.
 This pilot differed from the existing Joint Singles Scheme, which required two or more singles to apply for a public rental flat together.

 During the COVID-19 pandemic, homelessness saw a temporary spike, but by 2021, The Straits Times reported a slight decline to 1,036 individuals.
 However, this decrease was attributed to more homeless individuals seeking refuge in temporary shelters, reducing the visibility of the issue.
 The Ministry of Social and Family Development (MSF) reported a further drop in November 2022 with only 530 'rough sleepers' – those sleeping in public spaces.
 The MSF attributed this to 'progress in whole-of-society efforts to engage and support rough sleepers'.